bksaiki/bksaiki.github.io/_posts/2024-01-30-herbie-rearch.md

   it is unclear if separating (4) and (5) will prevent us from finding certain rewrites.

-The new design requires that egg be used for both SpecIR and ImplIR which suggests splitting the rules into those over SpecIR and those over ImplIR.
+The new design requires that egg be used for both SpecIR and ProgIR which suggests splitting the rules into those over SpecIR and those over ProgIR.
 The majority of rewriting will be done over the reals, but a small set of rewrites may be used in (5) for operator selection, e.g. posit-quire operations.
 Constant folding should only be done over SpecIR since these programs are over the reals.
-If rewriting ImplIR is done in a egraph, it will be minimal (no constant folding) and will just be for extraction via Herbie’s cost model.
+If rewriting ProgIR is done in a egraph, it will be minimal (no constant folding) and will just be for extraction via Herbie’s cost model.